 Some argue that self-driving vehicles will be safer than regular drivers; computers, after all, do not get distracted by cell phones and do not fall asleep behind the wheel.
 However, there are potential dangers of these vehicles worth examining.
 First, self-driving vehicles must use existing roads.
 The infrastructure of the U.S. has not been built to support autonomous vehicles.
 This could lead to accidents.
 The reason is that every self-driving vehicle must have everything built into its software.
 It cannot rely on wires buried in the street, smart speed limit and turn lane signs, or special paint that would help the self-driven car find its way.
 This could pose serious risks because roads are unpredictable by nature and the vehicle may not respond appropriately.

 Second, unexpected things can occur on the road at any time, such as a pedestrian coming out of nowhere and entering the street.
 The Tempe accident shows that the Uber vehicle was not designed to handle this type of sudden incident effectively.
 It remains to be seen whether future developments with autonomous vehicles will prevent these types of tragic accidents from occurring.

 Regardless, if a person is injured by a driverless vehicle, it will still be possible to file a personal injury or product liability lawsuit so that the person can be compensated for their injuries.

 Were You In a Car Accident?
 Talk to a Southern California Personal Injury Attorney Today

 There are many car accidents every day in busy Orange County, California.
 Many drivers are distracted, speed, fail to yield and cause serious accidents.
 If you suffered serious injuries because of another driver’s negligence, you may be entitled to compensation for medical bills, lost earnings, rehabilitation and pain and suffering.
-For a complimentary consultation about your car accident, please contact the personal injury attorneys of Neale & Fhima today.
+For a complimentary consultation about your car accident, please contact the experienced car accident attorneys of Neale & Fhima today.